enathu/jqmobile-android-holo-light-theme/README.md

 * Download the source from here.
 * Reference it on your HTML file and Voila!

-Here is the code that make this awesome android make over in your HTML file.
+Here is the code that make this awesome android makeover in your HTML file.

 		<link rel="stylesheet" href="themes/android-holo-light.min.css" />
 		<link rel="stylesheet" href="http://code.jquery.com/mobile/1.1.0/jquery.mobile.structure-1.1.0.min.css" />